 According to the United Nations Environment Program and (UNEP) and the Ellen MacArthur Foundation (at www.ellenmacarthurfoundation.org), the fashion industry's impact on the environment is as follows:

-Every year the fashion industry uses 93 billion cubic meters of water - enough to meet the consumption needs of five million people.
+- Every year the fashion industry uses 93 billion cubic meters of water -enough to meet the consumption needs of five million people. - Around 20% of wastewater worldwide comes from fabric dyeing and treatment.